DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

     return indicator_array
 ```

-## Evaluating Classification Models
+## Evaluating Logistic Models

 Although we used the classification accuracy to evaluate our logistic model in previous sections, using the accuracy alone has some serious flaws that we explore in this section.
-To address these issues, we introduce a more useful metric to evaluate classifier performance: the **area under curve** metric.
+To address these issues, we introduce a more useful metric to evaluate classifier performance: the **Area Under Curve (AUC)** metric.

-Suppose we have a dataset of 1000 emails that are labeled as spam or ham and our goal is to build a classifier that distinguishes future spam emails from ham emails.
+Suppose we have a dataset of 1000 emails that are labeled as spam or ham (not spam) and our goal is to build a classifier that distinguishes future spam emails from ham emails.
 The data is contained in the `emails` DataFrame displayed below:

 ```python